fauna-labs/db-migration-tool/README.md

    -  Increase the `duration` constant to widen the window of events that are processed at once, or decrease it to avoid rate limiting.
 -  `interval` - (default: 30)  time to pause between reading and applying events - in seconds
    -  Decrease the `interval` constant to take less time between iterations, or increase it to avoid rate limiting.
--  `iterations` - (default: 20)  Define the total number of iterations
+-  `iterations` - (default: 20)  Define the total number of iterations.
+   -  The overall window of events that are processed is `duration` * `iterations` minutes.
 -  `size` - (default: 64) page size
    -  You should not need to change this.
 The tool paginates through all events in the duration window.
 There is little benefit to increasing or decreasing the page size.

 These constants are optimized for migration of databases with a large number of events in each 30 minute window.
 If you want to change performance, start with the `duration` constant and adjust the others as needed.

+For example, if you are on the Startup plan, with a [throughput limit of 1000 Writes per second](https://docs.fauna.com/fauna/current/plan_billing/plan_details#throughput-limits), then you should pick a duration that would limit the number of events to under 1000.

 ### Best Practices
 - To avoid gaps in synchronization, you should use a start timestamp less than the timestamp of the last synced write on the target collection.